-Question asked by a medical aspirant – “How can I boost my score above 650 in the NEET if I am currently getting 500-520 in coaching and other tests?”
+Question asked by a medical aspirant – “How can I boost my score above 650 in the NEET if I am currently getting 500-520 in coaching and mock tests?”

-The answer for this question lies on the fact of SELF-ANALYSIS (post-exam) that ‘What is/are the actual reason for this gap of nearly 100–150 marks which is stopping you from getting higher marks?’
+The answer for this question lies on the fact of Self-Analysis (post-test) that ‘What is/ are the actual reason for this gap of nearly 100–150 marks which is stopping you from getting higher marks in NEET tests?’

 - Are you unable to solve whole question paper because of scarcity of time?

 - Are there some specific topics, the questions of which trouble you in the exam and eat up your time every time?

 - Was your preparation good enough to get that high score?